Mahesh-Uppunuthula/Snip-Ninja-Extension/README.md

 ## License

 This project is licensed under the MIT License.
-See the [

-LICENSE](LICENSE) file for more information.

 Happy coding!